EllieChen-Git/Blogs-Your-Way/README.md

 This tutorial is alright, but probably not a great one for beginners.

-<u>Pros:</u>
+:+1: <b>Pros:</b>

+1. It's a FREE 1-hr tutorial on YouTube!

-1. With the help of Bulma-Rails (a gem), you don't have to worry about styling of the blog (The only thing you need to do is simply importing 'Bulma' in your scss file).
+2. With the help of Bulma-Rails (a gem), you don't have to worry about styling of the blog (The only thing you need to do is simply importing 'Bulma' in your scss file).

-<u>Cons:</u>
+3. You can have a fully functional blog site after following through.

+:-1: <b>Cons:</b>

 1. The good thing is also the bad thing.
-As he used heaps functionalities from Bulma-Rails to create forms, you wouldn’t know how to create forms properly from scratch.
+As the tutor used heaps functionalities from Bulma-Rails to create forms, you wouldn’t know how to create forms properly from scratch.

-2. Initially, he didn't install some Ruby gems correctly, so you would need to go back to fix some issues there (Took me about 15-20mins to fix them.
+2. Initially, the tutor didn't install some Ruby gems correctly, so you would need to go back to fix some issues there (Took me about 15-20mins to fix them.
 Would be nice if he could have edited that part of the video.)

-3. He didn't explain some code clearly… but probably that’s how Rails magic works? lol
+3. The tutor didn't explain some code clearly… but probably that’s how Rails magic :sparkles:  works? lol

 ---